 The aims of the module are to:

-increase your awareness and knowledge of research work in mathematics education as a discipline, and how it might impinge on teaching and learning mathematics
+- increase your awareness and knowledge of research work in mathematics education as a discipline, and how it might impinge on teaching and learning mathematics

-enable you to reflect in depth on aspects of mathematics learning, including your own
+- enable you to reflect in depth on aspects of mathematics learning, including your own

-enable you to examine critically established views about existing practice, and to engage with, interpret and assess research evidence on mathematics teaching and learning
+- enable you to examine critically established views about existing practice, and to engage with, interpret and assess research evidence on mathematics teaching and learning

-enable you to carry out some exploratory personal research related to mathematics learning.
+- enable you to carry out some exploratory personal research related to mathematics learning.

 The module is in four sections plus a project.
 You are guided through each section by the study guide, which includes structured tasks with comments.
 Each section draws on the other study materials: one book on task and activity, two readers, a set book, audio material on CD and articles on the internet.

-Introduction You begin by working on your mathematical autobiography.
+You begin by working on your mathematical autobiography.
 There is guidance to help you in reading and interpreting published writings in mathematics education.

 Two central parts of teaching mathematics are providing mathematical tasks to generate pupils' activity, and asking questions both to find out what pupils have done and to explore and focus their activity.
-The middle sections of the module examine these aspects in detail.
+The middle blocks of the module examine these aspects in detail.

-Finally, Probing and Being Sceptical reviews the module, so that you can explore further the readings and ideas that have influenced you most.
+The final block reviews the module, so that you can explore further the readings and ideas that have influenced you most.
 It also looks outwards at aspects of the social and political context of school mathematics education.

 The module includes material on exploring the range of researchable possibilities; making records, including transcribing and analysing classroom scenarios and interviews using audio files; ‘commonplaces’ in mathematics teaching; the language of mathematics education writing; finding out in mathematics education.